 Billing, Financial Aid, Student Records, and Employment

-Bursar: View and pay bills, and complete payment agreement.
+Office of the Bursar: View and pay bills, and complete payment agreement.

 Office of the University Registrar: Access to academic records, enrollment and degree verifications, academic calendars, and exam schedules.